-Sharon Wienbar brings extensive experience as an operating executive, investor and strategist to help guide growth in companies large and small to the Resideo Board of Directors, where she chairs the Compensation Committee and is a member of the Nominating and Governance Committee.
+Sharon Wienbar brings extensive experience as an operating executive, investor and strategist to help guide growth in companies large and small to the Resideo Board of Directors, where she chairs the Compensation Committee and is a member of the Audit Committee and Nominating and Governance Committee.

 She was CEO of San Francisco-based Hackbright Academy, an engineering school for women, and served as strategic adviser to Hackbright's new corporate parent, Capella Education Company.